Documentation

 --api-key

-spark --api-key sk_live_abc123 query "handle file upload errors"
+spark --api-key sk_your_key_here query "handle file upload errors"

-spark --api-key sk_live_abc123 share-task "retry logic for flaky API calls" \
+spark --api-key sk_your_key_here share-task "retry logic for flaky API calls" \

 --pretty

-By default, Spark commands return JSON output designed for consumption by scripts and AI agents.
+By default, Spark commands return compact JSON output designed for consumption by scripts and AI agents.
 The --pretty flag formats the output with headings, indentation, and color for easy reading in your terminal.

 # JSON output (default)